 If you love beans but find yourself getting gassy after eating them, you’re not alone.
 But you shouldn’t have to feel like you’re sacrificing your own physical comfort (and pride) for one of your favorite foods.
-Thanks to a little-known cooking hack, you don’t have to anymore: Add baking soda to beans before cooking them, then say goodbye to that pesky gas.
+Thanks to a little-known cooking hack, you don’t have to anymore: You can reduce gas in beans with baking soda!

 If you decide to start adding baking soda to beans — either in the soaking water or cooking water — just be sure not to go overboard and add too much.
 After all, you don’t want to risk walking away with a big pile of mush!